 Participant Identification Centres:

-Below is a list of Primary Treatment Centres which are confirmed as participating in phase 1:
+There are 12 Primary Treatment Centres who are participating in phase 1:

 - Manchester University NHS Foundation Trust

 - University Hospital Bristol and Weston NHS Foundation Trust